Causes of Poverty: The Impact of Society, Colonies and Discrimination

 One danger of widespread corruption is that it leads people to distrust their government and its officials.
 A crisis of legitimacy then takes place… and at this point the government would better react if it wants to survive the crisis.

 No matter the political system, legitimacy is always granted to a government by the people (no matter whether they're aware of this).
-And in the end it’s always the people that suffers first from corruption which is at the source of many causes of poverty (e.g. inefficient public services and private sectors).
+And in the end it’s always the people that suffers first from corruption which is at the source of many causes and effects of poverty (e.g. inefficient public services and private sectors).

 The effect of corruption